-The reality is that most investors dread the idea of establishing themselves online.
+According to Pitch Deck Consultants, the reality is that most investors dread the idea of establishing themselves online.
 There’s the misconception out there that it requires learning how to code, build a website and/or hire an expensive web designer.

 Building a website and complete online presence can be time-consuming, and unfortunately this deters many investors from establishing a sufficient web presence.

-However, by ignoring their online reputation, many investors are essentially blocking themselves from upping their earning potential for themselves and their companies.
+However, by ignoring their reputation, many investors are essentially blocking themselves from upping their earning potential for themselves and their companies.